Expecting your first baby? Your questions answered

 Do you plan to breastfeed?
 There are lots of myths and misunderstandings about breastfeeding, so make an informed choice by getting information from reliable sources.
 Seek support from other women too, so you can learn from them, share your experiences and support one other.

 For the first few days following the birth, your breasts will produce small amounts of colostrum, a thick, yellowish fluid quite different to mature breastmilk.
 Colostrum is high in protein and growth factors, and it is particularly rich in antibodies that defend against stomach bugs and other infections.
-Even if you are unsure about breastfeeding long term, ensuring your baby has your colostrum will help givethem a healthy start in life.
+Most expectant mums start to produce colostrum in pregnancy so don’t worry if you notice your breasts leaking in the shower or bath or inside your bra.
+It’s normal!
+You might want to buy some disposable or reusable breast pads to put inside your bra.
+Even if you are unsure about breastfeeding long term, ensuring your baby has your colostrum will help give them a healthy start in life.
 Breastfeeding also supports the bonding process by stimulating the release of oxytocin (the ‘love hormone’) in both you and your baby.

 Benefits of breastfeeding